 What will happen during the baptism?

-The Pastor will read your prepared two-sentence testimony (see next FAQ), and then ask you: Have you received Jesus as your Lord and Saviour? (you respond); Will you now declare, "Jesus is Lord and I'm following Him"? (you respond)
+The Pastor will read your prepared two-sentence testimony (more information about this at your Baptism Information Session), and then ask you: Have you received Jesus as your Lord and Saviour? (you respond); Will you now declare, "Jesus is Lord and I'm following Him"? (you respond)

 The Pastor will then say, "I baptize you in the name of the Father, Son, and Holy Spirit," and will baptize you!